 In the event that an uncertain tax position exists in which the Company could incur income taxes, the Company would evaluate whether there is a probability that the uncertain tax position taken would be sustained upon examination by the taxing authorities.
 Reserves for uncertain tax positions would be recorded if the Company determined it is probable that a position would not be sustained upon examination or if payment would have to be made to a taxing authority and the amount is reasonably estimated.

-As of December 31, 2022, the Company does not believe it has any uncertain tax positions that would result in the Company having a liability to the taxing authorities.
+As of December 31, 2023, the Company does not believe it has any uncertain tax positions that would result in the Company having a liability to the taxing authorities.
+Interest and penalties related to any unrecognized tax benefits is recognized in the consolidated financial statements as a component of income taxes.